 Redding Brain Injury Lawyer

 In the medical literature, many different terms are used to describe brain injuries.
 Professionals can exchange terms such as “head injury,” “traumatic brain injury,” and “brain injury” interchangeably.
-Patients should know that any term used to describe forceful contact to the face or head area has the potential to cause a brain injury.
+Patients should know that any word used to describe forceful contact to the face or head area has the potential to cause a brain injury.

 For example, a patient may suffer powerful, direct, blunt-force trauma to the head from anything ranging from a fist to a baseball bat.
 This would be described as a closed head injury because the injury did not break through the bony skull that protects the brain; however, the force could still be enough to cause the brain to strike the skull, leading to a brain injury.

 On the other hand, some patients may receive a gunshot or a knife wound to the skull, breaking the surface.
 This would be described as a penetrating injury and can do damage to the brain by direct contact.What are the Leading Causes of Brain Injuries in the United States?

 There are many different ways that someone might suffer a head or brain injury.
 Examples of common accidents that cause traumatic brain injuries include:

 - Sports Injuries: Concussion in a wide variety of sports, particularly football, have been in the spotlight recently.
 Some players may not even notice that they suffered a head injury; however, any collision at high-speed has the potential to cause brain damage.

 - Assault: A physical assault can cause both penetrating and closed-head injuries as a result.
 Even babies can suffer a brain injury from something called shaken-baby syndrome.
 If a baby is shaken, the brain rattles back and forth inside the skull cavity, causing damage.

 - Slip and Fall Injuries: While some people may brush off slip and fall injuries as common accidents, they have the potential to cause brain damage if someone doesn’t break their fall.
 If the head strikes the floor or pavement, this can cause brain injury.